All Posts

 • Don’t tip anyone anywhere, they will find it very rude.

-• If you’re traveling to multiple places within Japan, it’s probably a good idea to get a JR rail pass, which allow for unlimited use of Japan Rail train lines for 7/14 days.
+• If you’re traveling to a bunch of places within Japan, it’s probably a good idea to get a JR rail pass, which allow for unlimited use of Japan Rail train lines for 7/14 days.
 You should buy them in advance of your trip (e.g. here), it’s cheaper than buying it once you’re there.
 If you’re mostly staying within Tokyo, it probably doesn’t make $$$ sense.
 Here’s a useful calculator if you’re on the fence.

 Snapchat and the myth of unintuitive design